 What if you want to just promote a fun, positive outlook?
 Yellow cheers us up with its sunny hues.
 Think about the McDonald’s arches and their happy meals.

-What feeling do you want people to associate with your brand?
+What feeling do you want people to associate with your brand base color?

-Here’s where’ you’ll start building your color scheme.
+Here’s where you’ll start building your analogous color scheme.
 Now that you know the right feeling you’re going for, it’s time to pick the right color.

-Building an analogous color scheme isn’t difficult.
-Select your primary color.
-(Spoiler: It’s the color associated with what you uncovered in the previous step.)
-From there, choose a color to the right and left.
-Voila!
+Building an analogous color palette isn't difficult, and tools like Figma's color wheel can be incredibly helpful.
+Select your primary color—the dominant color associated with what you uncovered in the previous step.
+From there, you can choose to pick complementary, triadic, analogous, split, square or monochromatic colors.

 Word to the wise: Simple can be boring, so it’s important to find a combination that suits your mission, personality, and company culture.
 It’s an art more than a science, so don’t get discouraged if you don’t get it right the 1st (or 11th) try.